kamui/retriable/README.md

 - An `Exception` class (retry every exception of this type, including subclasses)
 - An `Array` of `Exception` classes (retry any exception of one of these types, including subclasses)
 - A `Hash` where the keys are `Exception` classes and the values are one of:
-  - `nil`(retry every exception of the key's type, including subclasses)
+  - `nil` (retry every exception of the key's type, including subclasses)
+  - A single `Proc` (retries exceptions ONLY if it returns truthy)
   - A single `Regexp` pattern (retries exceptions ONLY if their `message` matches the pattern)
-  - An array of patterns (retries exceptions ONLY if their `message` matches at least one of the patterns)
+  - An array of Proc and/or Regexp (retries exceptions ONLY if at least one exception matches the Proc or Regexp)

 ### Config